 Are you happy with the garden plan?
 Now it is time to select the plants!

-To choose suitable plants, conduct some World Wide Web research into plant growth characteristics.
-Ask neighbours and friends about their gardens.
+To make suitable plant selections, it is essential to acquire knowledge about the growth requirements and habits of plants.
+Ask local neighbours and friends about their gardens.
 Examine local gardens and bushland.
+Conduct World Wide Web research.

-Enquire about the height and width that each plant will eventually grow to, particularly trees.
+Enquire about the height and width to which plants will eventually grow, particularly trees.

 This effective privacy screen is comprised of locally indigenous vegetation, including <i>Persoonia mollis</i> (centre) (P Ardill 2025) This effective privacy screen is comprised of locally indigenous vegetation, including Persoonia mollis (centre) (P Ardill 2025)